The Gym (England, 1993)

 "Have a break for a few minutes.
 Catch your breath, rehydrate, and I'll set up your last weights.
 Okay, champ?"

-Winston fist-bumped his trainer, who handed him his towel, and he headed to the rest area.
-As he walked through the gym, towelling the sweat from his body, Winston eyed his pumped-up muscles in the full-length mirrors lining the walls.
+Winston fist-bumped his trainer, who handed him a towel, and he headed to the rest area.
+As he walked through the gym, wiping the sweat from his body, Winston eyed his pumped-up muscles in the full-length mirrors lining the walls.
 He paused and struck a body-builder pose in front of the mirror.

 "Looking good," Winston smiled at himself and carried on to the rest area.